Evelios/GeometrySandbox/README.md

 you want this work to live on a wall, resizing and saving is made easy for you.
 Let's say that you made an animation and want people to be able to see the animation playing online.
 You can either export the rendering as a video or gif format.
-If you really want to allow the user to have full interaction with the work you are creating, you can even embed the code into your website by converting your animation into javascript with [Fable](https://fable.io/).
+If you really want to allow the user to have full interaction with the work you are creating, you can even embed the code into your website by converting your animation into javascript with [Fable].

 ![Preview of the generative framework gui](./img/GeometrySandbox.png)